-- For information about adding conventional hard disks and loading disk drivers, see "Adding a Hard Disk to the NetWare Server" on page 32. - NetWare® partitions can be created on any hard drive and can coexist with other partitions such as DOS or UNIX.
-For information about creating and deleting traditional NetWare partitions, see Creating a Partition in the Novell Storage Services Administration Guide.
+- For information about adding conventional hard disks and loading disk drivers, see "Adding a Hard Disk to the NetWare Server" on page 22. - NetWare® partitions can be created on any hard drive and can coexist with other partitions such as DOS or UNIX.
+For information about creating and deleting traditional NetWare partitions, see Creating a Partition in the Traditional File Services Administration Guide.

 Disk space not assigned to NetWare partitions can be used for the Novell® Storage ServicesTM (NSS) file system.
-For information about creating NSS partitions, storage groups, and volumes, see Setting Up and Configuring Novell Storage Services in the Novell Storage Services Administration Guide.
+For information about creating NSS storage pools and volumes, see Configuring NSS in the Novell Storage Services Administration Guide.

-To determine the operating status of your disk subsystem and to activate or deactivate a storage device, see "Activating and Deactivating a Hard Disk" on page 36.
+To determine the operating status of your disk subsystem and to activate or deactivate a storage device, see "Activating and Deactivating a Hard Disk" on page 25.

 To increase the fault tolerance of your server, you can mirror the data from a NetWare partition on one disk to NetWare partitions on other disks.
 When you mirror partitions over different disk channels or host bus adapters, this is called duplexing.
 The process for mirroring and duplexing is the same.
-To mirror and unmirror partitions or to recover data from mirrored partitions, see "Mirroring and Duplexing Partitions" on page 37.
+To mirror and unmirror partitions or to recover data from mirrored partitions, see "Mirroring and Duplexing Partitions" on page 25.

-Removable media devices can be mounted and locked or unlocked using MONITOR, See "Managing Removable Media Devices" on page 38.
+Removable media devices can be mounted and locked or unlocked using MONITOR, See "Managing Removable Media Devices" on page 26.